 turnul sfatului – council tower

 Generally considered to be Sibiu’s most iconic structure, the Turnul Sfatului was originally built in the 12th century.
 It has served various functions since then, including wheat storage and observation point.
 Today, tourists flock to the tower for its impressive vistas overlooking the red roofs of the city.
+It’s one of the best things to do in Romania!

 Be sure to look out for the slightly eerie ‘eyes’ adorning the Sibiu rooftops.
 Local legend says that the ‘eyes’ were to frighten the townspeople into proper behavior by making them feel as though they were being watched.
 In truth, they are simply ventilation structures.